First home owner: Saving for your deposit

 - Sit down and create a clear list of your wants/needs.
 Start documenting all options that would suit your requirements – is it additional bedrooms or bathrooms, a separate study, more efficient heating and cooling, a kitchen upgrade, separate living areas or an area for the kids for example?
 Once you’ve got your list, decide which solution will best suit your needs - remembering that a new build offers the best in energy efficiency, fixed pricing and a set build time.

 - Consider any equity that you might have in your existing home - get a formal and up to date appraisal and keep an eye on the market to get a clear understanding of what your budget will buy you in today’s conditions.

 A final tip from the experts at Loan Studio: There has never been a better time to be clever with your finances.
 Online payment services such as Zip Pay and After Pay are popular and seem convenient, however they are now treated like credit cards and will impact on your loan capacity.
 So think twice before you use these services and remember luxuries can wait till you’re in your new home!

-Get a Free Finance Health Check and speak with the Financial Advisors at Loan Studio to get your financial house in order this financial year.
+Speak with one of our in-house construction finance specialists to get your financial house in order this financial year.